 If you've ever wanted to love the idea of Regency romance novels only to be put off by their heteronormative and classist image, then Cat Sebastian is the author for you.
 Packed with queer characters, political commentary, and the best disability representation I've ever met in a historical setting, her books provide all the warm satisfaction of the genre while flipping aggravating tropes firmly on their head.
-A Duke in Disguise (2019), the first of Sebastian's Regency Imposters series, makes a great place to start featuring cheese, sedition, an epileptic hero, and a bi heroine finding their well deserved happy ending.
+A Duke in Disguise (2019), the first of Sebastian's Regency Imposters series, makes a great place to start featuring delicious cheese, sedition, an epileptic hero, and a bi heroine finding their well-deserved happy ending.

 Exhausted by tending to the needs of the people in her life, Verity Plum, radical bookshop owner and printer of subversion and obscenities, has abandoned the idea of romance altogether.
 A recent affair with a beloved friend has taught her that love requires giving up even more of herself than she already has, and there just isn't that much left of Verity to go around.
-Unfortunately for Verity her childhood friend John Ashby, known as Ash, has moved back into their home above the bookshop, and the long-standing attraction between them has only grown stronger through their time apart.
+Unfortunately for Verity, her childhood friend John Ashby, known as Ash, has moved back into their home above the bookshop and the long-standing attraction between them has only grown stronger through their time apart.

 Verity's bisexuality and Ash's epilepsy are both handled extremely well.
-Neither character is solely defined by these traits but they're still integral parts of their personalities and experiences, shaping their decisions and how they live their lives.
+Neither character is solely defined by these traits, but they're still integral parts of their personalities and experiences, shaping their decisions and how they live their lives.
 Verity works hard to remain friends with her ex-lover Portia Allenby a classic woman who loves women's fashion, and Portia works hard in her turn to ensure Verity's future success and happiness.
-There's also the classic bi realisation on Verity's part that most people really are monosexual, not just hiding their same-gender desires due to fear of the stigma and criminal punishment.
-Ash meanwhile takes his epilepsy into consideration when making day to day as well as broader life decisions, from making sure his workroom has a safe place for him to lay down when he feels a fit coming on to deciding to stay in England at the start of the novel because he can't risk having a seizure at sea.
+There's also the classic bi realization on Verity's part that most people really are monosexual, not just hiding their same-gender desires due to fear of the stigma and criminal punishment.
+Ash meanwhile takes his epilepsy into consideration when making day-to-day and broader life decisions, from making sure his workroom has a safe place for him to lay down when he feels a fit coming on to deciding to stay in England at the start of the novel because he can't risk having a seizure at sea.

 If you're craving historical fiction with well-realized queer characters who reject the oppressive structures of the time in a plausible, period-authentic way, then start with A Duke in Disguise — and then go on to read everything else Sebastian has ever written because she won't disappoint.